DLBuesen/TUMCS_EBTech_SS2021_App_1/README.md

 - To simulate the predicted experimental signals for a given set of experimental conditions and dimensional parameters.
 - To explore how the qualitative features of cyclic voltammograms change depending on various conditions.
 - To explore how secondary plots (i.e. plots based on peak currents) can be affected by these changes.
+- A tour of the app (in this case deployed via Docker container) is shown in a video for the [windows 10](https://vimeo.com/538415217), ignore anything in the video related to docker, XLaunch, etc. This version of the app is not deployed via Docker but is otherwise basically the same.

+# Operating Systems, Installation, and Uninstallation
+- The app can be run only from Windows 10.
+- Download the project folder from here, extract it to the desktop.
+- Run the installer as administrator with the defaults.
+It is a standard windows installation which does not have any additional prerequisites.
+It is not containerized and therefore does not require permissions to access the screen (i.e. no Docker, XLaunch, etc.).
+- Create a separate folder for the app launch and for your data on the desktop.
+Place a copy of the Parameters folder there as well as links to the app launch icon and to the data export excel file.
+If these steps are not done, then the app will not work because the app is installed in the applications folder, where limited read/write accesss is granted.
+You can also rename the parameters folder to something else if you want to (i.e. to save parameters corresponding to a specific set of exprimental conditions).
+This is allowed because you choose each time which Excel file to use for parameters.
+- Uninstallation is performed by locating the app with the list of other installed apps in your windows computer, and selecting uninstall.
+- A demonstration video is provided [here] (reference).

 # Typical Workflow and Results
 - Start the app by using the shortcut and by running as administrator.